OpertusMundi/.github/README.md

 # .github
-OpertusMundi repository for templates and adinistrative files
+OpertusMundi repository for templates and administrative files